johanstuijt66/imgpile/README.md

 In my case, i create images all having the same size, but one could experiment with images of different sizes.

-You could also spice things up with declaring a few px offset for the pixels inside the pile so that they will 'stick out' on various sides.
+You could also spice things up with declaring a few px offset for the images inside the pile so that they will 'stick out' on various sides.
 This would be a nice hint to the user to see what happens if i click on this...

 johan 2016-05-22